The Fragility of Sparsity: Efficiency gains under sparsity

-Parts (i)--(iii) of \Cref{assumption:an_long} are standard assumptions on sampling and the regression errors, ensuring that the errors are neither too thick-tailed nor degenerate.
-Part (iv) ensures that, when \ac{OLS} estimates of~\eqref{eq:outcome} implicitly estimate the propensity score regression, we don't overfit so much that we eliminate any variation in the sample residuals $\ddot{D}_{i}$.
+To analyze $\hat{\beta}_{OLS}$, we need to impose more structure on the model in \cref{eq:outcome,eq:p_score}. \begin{assumption} For some constants $\eta>0$ and $K\geq 1$: (i) $\{(U_{i}, \tilde{D}_{i})\}_{i=1}^{n}$ are independent across $i$ conditional on $W$; (ii) $E[\abs{U_{i}}^{2+\eta}\mid D, W]+E[\abs{\tilde{D}_{i}}^{4}\mid W]\leq K$ uniformly over $i$; (iii) $1/E[\tilde{D}_{i}^{2}\mid W]+1/E[U_{i}^{2}\mid D, W]\leq K$ uniformly over $i$; (iv) $\limsup_{n\to\infty}p/n<1$. \end{assumption} Parts (i)--(iii) of \Cref{assumption:an_long} are standard assumptions on sampling and the regression errors, ensuring that the errors are neither too thick-tailed nor degenerate.
+Part (iv) ensures that, when \ac{OLS} estimates of~\eqref{eq:outcome} implicitly estimate the propensity score regression, we do not overfit so much that we eliminate any variation in the sample residuals $\ddot{D}_{i}$.
 This overfitting precludes using \ac{OLS} in settings with $p>n$.
-However, as long as $p/n\to c<1$, the \ac{OLS} estimator remains asymptotically normal with the usual sandwich expression for its standard error:
+However, as long as the limit of $p/n$ is strictly smaller than $1$, the \ac{OLS} estimator remains asymptotically normal with the usual sandwich expression for its standard error:

 \begin{lemma} Consider the model in \cref{eq:outcome,eq:p_score}.
 Under~\Cref{assumption:an_long},

 \end{lemma}